 Commed is one of many medical aids in South Africa.
-Along with Commed, there are the AECI medical aid, Bestmed, the Bonitas medical aid, the Discovery medical aid, Essential Med, the Parmed medical aid, the Profmed medical scheme and the SAMWU medical aid.
+Along with Commed, there are the AECI medical aid, Bestmed, the Bonitas medical aid, the Discovery and many others.
+Some are Essential Med, Parmed, Profmed and the SAMWU medical aid.
 All of these are strangely similar, and offer mostly similar packages.

-The most striking difference between Commed and other medical schemes, is that some of them are open, and others are restricted.
-When you look at the options provided by the Commed medical scheme you will see that they stack up quite nicely to others medical aids in South Africa, and this is one thing that makes them so appealing.
+There is a striking difference between Commed (an open scheme) and other medical schemes.
+Some medical schemes are open, and others are restricted.
+Look at the options that Commed medical scheme provide.
+You will see that they stack up quite nicely to others medical aids in South Africa.
+And this is one thing that makes them so appealing.

 Consumers have become very wary, and they know what they want, and also what they do not want.
-Putting the various medical aids in South Africa side by side allows you to make a proper comparison with apples and apples.
+Compare medical aids in South Africa side by side to make a proper comparison.

 Medical Aid South Africa